veillette/physics-book/contents/ch32TherapeuticUsesOfIonizingRadiation.md

 <div class="problem" markdown="1">
 Calculate the dose in Sv to the chest of a patient given an x-ray under the following conditions.
-The x-ray beam intensity is  $$1.50 \text{W}{\text{/m}}^{2} $$ , the area of the chest exposed is  $$0.0750 {\text{m}}^{2} $$ , 35.0% of the x-rays are absorbed in 20.0 kg of tissue, and the exposure time is 0.250 s.
+The x-ray beam intensity is  $$1.50 \text{W}{\text{/m}}^{2} $$ , the area of the chest exposed is  $$0.0750 {\text{m}}^{2} $$ , 35.0% of the X-rays are absorbed in 20.0 kg of tissue, and the exposure time is 0.250 s.

 </div>
 <div class="solution" data-element-type="problems-exercises" markdown="1">